Starry, Starry Night (album)

 Starry, Starry Night is a live album by American singer-songwriter Don McLean, released in 2001.
 The album was recorded in Austin, Texas, at The Paramount Theatre on November 2, 1999, as part of a PBS special called Don McLean, Starry, Starry Night.

+The song "Vincent" is a tribute to the artist Vincent van Gogh and references his masterpiece The Starry Night.